onat-dalmaz/oni-website/content/proceedings/pflsynth-decaf/index.md

 ---
-title: 'An Intrinsic Motivation Based Artificial Goal Generation in On-Policy Continuous Control'
+title: 'A Specificity-Preserving Generative Model for Federated MRI Translation'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Baturay Saglam
-  - Furkan B. Mutlu
-  - Kaan Gonc
 - admin
-  - Suleyman S. Kozat
+- Usama Mirza
+- Gökberk Elmas
+- Muzaffer Özbey
+- Salman UH Dar
+- Tolga Cukur

 # Author notes (optional)

-date: '2022-04-01T00:00:00Z'
+date: '2022-10-01T00:00:00Z'
-doi: '10.1109/SIU55565.2022.9864957'
+doi: ''

 # Schedule page publish date (NOT publication's date).
 publishDate: '2022-08-29T00:00:00Z'